peacej/blog6/content/2022-08-25-How-Stable-Diffusion--Latent-Diffusion--works.md

 Stable Diffusion is [basically a special case / specific configuration of Latent Diffusion](https://github.com/CompVis/stable-diffusion).
 A lot of effort went into making it very high-quality and easy to use for the masses.

-The above explanation barely scratches the surface [**For more in-depth details on Stable Diffusion / Latent Diffusion, please see this google doc I made.**](https://docs.google.com/document/d/1x4iHe9mdyqpuINRN2EYMuG6_0JSBoNnjtDdSte18Ugc/edit#)
+The above explanation barely scratches the surface. [**For more in-depth details on Stable Diffusion / Latent Diffusion, please see this google doc I made.**](https://docs.google.com/document/d/1x4iHe9mdyqpuINRN2EYMuG6_0JSBoNnjtDdSte18Ugc/edit#)

 Also, I compiled various AI art resources (both technical and non-technical) at [https://tinyurl.com/creative-ai-links](https://tinyurl.com/creative-ai-links).